Carl Icahn sells over half his Herbalife stake for US$600 million - WSJ

 Carl Icahn has sold more than half his stake in Herbalife Nutrition Ltd for US$600 million and is planning to give up the five seats on the board held by his representatives, the Wall Street Journal reported on Sunday.

-REUTERS: Carl Icahn has sold more than half his stake in Herbalife Nutrition Ltd for US$600 million and is planning to give up the five seats on the board held by his representatives, the Wall Street Journal reported on Sunday.
+REUTERS: Activist investor Carl Icahn has sold more than half his stake in Herbalife Nutrition Ltd for US$600 million and is planning to give up the five seats on the company's board held by his representatives, the Wall Street Journal reported.

-Icahn, who had a 16per cent stake in Herbalife, sold about 10per cent back to the company in recent days, the newspaper reported, citing people familiar with the matter.
+Icahn, who had a 15.5per cent stake in Herbalife as of Sept.
+30, sold about 10per cent back to the company in recent days, the newspaper reported on Sunday, citing people familiar with the matter.

 That has left him with a roughly 6per cent stake, worth US$400 million, in the multi-level marketing company, whose products include dietary supplements, according to the report https://on.wsj.com/3b4a4UR.